Children’s Authors

 Jayne Lyons is married and a full time working mother, with one daughter.
 She was born and raised in the UK and has been living in Perth since January 2005.
 Jayne works for a major Australian corporation offsetting carbon emissions.
 She has also worked in the developing world and seen first hand the challenges faced by children there.
 She is passionate about children being given the opportuity to achieve their dreams.
 Jayne loves talking about books and writing to students and adults of all ages and is available as a speaker.

-200% Wolf, a second feature film based on her debut novel for young readers, 100% Wolf, is screenings in movie theatres in 2024.
-See the triler here.
+200% Wolf, a second feature film based on her debut novel for young readers, 100% Wolf, screened in movie theatres in 2024.
+See the trailer here.
 The second TV Series, 100% Wolf: The Book of Hath, was premiered on ABC ME and ABC iview in 2023.

 Vicki Bennett